 Hydrangea anomala subsp. petiolaris (Siebold & Zucc.)
 E.M.McClint.

-Hydrangea petiolaris (basionym), Calyptranthe petiolaris, Hydrangea anomala var. megaphylla, Hydrangea bracteata, Hydrangea cordifolia, Hydrangea scandens var. petiolaris, Hydrangea tiliifolia
+Hydrangea petiolaris, Calyptranthe petiolaris, Hydrangea anomala var. megaphylla, Hydrangea bracteata, Hydrangea cordifolia, Hydrangea scandens var. petiolaris, Hydrangea tiliifolia

-Hydrangea anomala subsp. petiolaris is a large, self-clinging, deciduous climber with broadly oval leaves turning yellow in autumn.
-The flower heads are up to 8 inches (20 cm) in width, with small fertile flowers surrounded by showy white sterile ones.
+Hydrangea anomala subsp. petiolaris is a large, self-clinging deciduous climber with broadly oval leaves turning yellow in fall.
+Flower heads are up to 8 inches (20 cm) in diameter, with small fertile flowers surrounded by showy white sterile ones.

 USDA hardiness zone 4a to 7b: from −30 °F (−34.4 °C) to 10 °F (−12.2 °C).